Royals spoil Reid-Foley's debut, beat Blue Jays 3-1

 Reid-Foley (0-1) was removed after 97 pitches and five innings, allowing three runs, six hits and three walks while striking out three.
-Reid-Foley is only the second player in major league history to be born in Guam.
+Considered among Toronto's top pitching prospects, the 22-year-old Reid-Foley is only the second player in major league history to be born in Guam.
 He was 12-4 with a 2.98 ERA in 23 minor league starts this season.

+"I couldn't really feel my body because I was so nervous," Reid-Foley said.
+"I felt like my legs weren't really working.
+That's why a lot of my misses were way out of the zone.
+I was still nervous in the fifth.
+Every pitch, still nervous."

 O'Hearn, a rookie who entered hitting .130 with three RBIs, hit an opposite-field homer on Reid-Foley's first pitch with Brett Phillips aboard with two outs in the second.